• Skip to primary navigation

 8

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

-• Chocolate Chips are an optional, but delicious addition to the cookie!
+• Chocolate Chips are an optional, but delicious addition to the cookie.
 I especially recommend white chocolate chips, as the sweet, mild flavor pairs well with the vanilla notes of the matcha powder.

-• You can leave butter to soften overnight so it’s perfect for this recipe!
+• You can leave butter to soften overnight so it’s perfect for this recipe.
 Unless you live in a very hot location, butter can be left out for 1 to 2 days without refrigeration.
 So you can leave the sticks of butter out overnight before you plan to bake to make sure they’re the perfect texture for this recipe.

-• If you need to soften butter in a pinch, you can use the microwave!
+• If you need to soften butter in a pinch, you can use the microwave.
 Place the butter on a plate and microwave at 10 second intervals, flipping the butter onto a different side each time to make sure it softens evenly.
 It's best to choose a lower power setting to avoid unintentionally melting your butter completely.
 Go with a medium power setting to quickly soften your butter.

 • If you want a more pronounced vanilla flavor, you can substitute vanilla bean or paste!
 You can substitute either an equal amount of vanilla bean paste (concentrated vanilla beans and a little sugar) or scrape the contents of one vanilla bean into the dough.
-Save the pod for vanilla sugar!
+Save the pod for vanilla sugar.

 🥡 Storing

-You can freeze either cooked cookies or rolled dough balls to bake more later!
+You can freeze either cooked cookies or rolled dough balls to bake more later.

-If freezing cooked cookies, let them completely cool and then place them into an airtight container or freezer storage bag, placing a sheet of parchment paper over each layer.
+If freezing leftover cookies, let them completely cool and then place them into an airtight container or freezer storage bag, placing a sheet of parchment paper over each layer.
 When you’re ready to eat, simply let the cookies defrost at room temperature before serving.

 If freezing dough balls, you should place them on a parchment-lined baking tray, flatten slightly, then let them freeze individually.
 You should allow between 3-4 hours for the cookie dough to freeze completely.